eliotsykes/dan-todo/GUIDE.md

 To help organize an application as it grows, Ember introduced the "pod" concept, and for now what you should know about a pod is it a loosely defined way for grouping all of the files related to a particular type of resource within a subdirectory.

 Think of a pod similarly to how you think of `resources` routes and models in Rails.
 For example, if we had a "comment" resource or model, we might have a corresponding "comment" pod that would be at the subdirectory `client/app/pods/comment`.
-This `client/app/pods/comment` directory would hold all of the Ember JavaScript files that are related to viewing and manipulating comments within the Ember application.
+This `client/app/pods/comment` pod would hold all of the Ember JavaScript files that are related to viewing and manipulating comments within the Ember application.

 For user registrations, the resource is "user", and so the name of our pod is going to be "user".